bytecodealliance/bytecodealliance.org/_posts/2020-08-27-reference-types-in-wasmtime.md

 integer and floating point values.
 It can't take or return references to the host's objects like, for example, a DOM node on a Web page or an open connection on a server.
-There are workarounds: for example, you can store the host objects in a side table and refere to them by index, but this adds an extra indirection and implementing the side table requires cooperating glue code on the host side.
+There are workarounds: for example, you can store the host objects in a side table and refer to them by index, but this adds an extra indirection and implementing the side table requires cooperating glue code on the host side.
 That glue code, in particular, is annoying because it is outside of the Wasm sandbox, diluting Wasm's safety guarantees, and it is host-specific.
 If you